realworldocaml/book/en/prologue.md

 ### The OCaml Platform

-Core is a comprehensive and effective standard library, but there's a much more OCaml software out there.
+Core is a comprehensive and effective standard library, but there's much more OCaml software out there.
 A large community of programmers have been using OCaml since its first release in 1996 and have generated many useful libraries and tools.
 We'll introduce some of